PythonBenin/roadmap/README.md

 - [ ] Set up a Medium Blog for Python Users Benin Group
 - [ ] Create a mailing list for Python Users Benin Group
 - [ ] Create a Slack Group for Python Users Benin Group
-- [ ] Create a Slack Group for Python Users Benin Group
 - [x] Create a Github Organization for Python Users Benin Group
 - [ ] Set up a Facebook Group for Python Users Benin Group
 - [ ] Create a Twitter Account for Python Users Benin Group